 Creation of a new Local Joint Restoration Plan

-When NGESO identifies a requirement for a new Local Joint Restoration Plan, NGESO shall discuss and agree such a plan with the relevant onshore TO and Users.
+When NGESO identifies a requirement for a new Local Joint Restoration Plan (including an Offshore Local Joint Restoration Plan), NGESO shall discuss and agree such a plan with the relevant TO and Users.

 Each Local Joint Restoration Plan shall be prepared by NGESO to reflect the above discussions and agreement.
-The onshore TO shall support NGESO in developing the Local Joint Restoration Plans, including the provision of relevant information, data and resources, where necessary.
+The TO shall support NGESO in developing the Local Joint Restoration Plans, including the provision of relevant information, data and resources, where necessary as detailed in Grid Code OC9.4.7.6.1.

-When a Local Joint Restoration Plan has been prepared, it shall be sent by NGESO to the onshore TO for confirmation of the agreement.
+When a Local Joint Restoration Plan has been prepared, it shall be sent by NGESO to the TO for confirmation of the agreement.
 NGESO shall also send the prepared LJRP to Users involved for confirmation of the agreement

-The Local Joint Restoration Plan shall then be signed by NGESO and the relevant onshore TO to confirm agreement to the Plan.
-NGESO shall procure that involved Users also sign to confirm agreement
+The Local Joint Restoration Plan shall then be signed by NGESO and the relevant TO to confirm agreement to the Plan.
+NGESO shall procure that involved Users also sign to confirm agreement.

-Once signed by the relevant parties the Local Joint Restoration shall apply between NGESO and the relevant TO as if it were part of this STCP.
+Once signed by the relevant parties, the Local Joint Restoration shall apply between NGESO and the relevant TO as if it were part of this STCP.

-NGESO shall distribute a signed copy of the new Local Joint Restoration to each relevant onshore TO and User indicating the date of implementation.
-Where an offshore network connects within an onshore network covered by a Local Joint Restoration Plan (LJRP) the offshore TO will also be provided with a copy of the LJRP by NGESO for information.Changes to an Existing Local Joint Restoration Plan
+NGESO shall distribute a signed copy of the new Local Joint Restoration Plan to each relevant TO and User indicating the date of implementation.

+3.2.2.6 The establishment, testing and provisions of the Local Joint Restoration Plan shall be in accordance with OC9.4.7.6 of the Grid Code.

+Changes to an Existing Local Joint Restoration Plan

-If NGESO becomes aware that a change is required to a Local Joint Restoration Plan, NGESO shall initiate discussions with the relevant onshore TO and Users to seek agreement for that change.
-NGESO shall procure that Users (the Network Operator, relevant Generators, including those for Power Stations other than the Black Start Stations, which NGESO reasonably require, Non Embedded Customers) shall join those discussions.
-Where an offshore network connects within an onshore network covered by a LJRP the offshore TO may be invited to participate in the discussions by NGESO.
+If NGESO becomes aware that a change is required to a Local Joint Restoration Plan, NGESO shall initiate discussions with the relevant TO and Users to seek agreement for that change.
+NGESO shall procure that Users (the Network Operator, relevant Restoration Contractors which NGESO reasonably require and Non Embedded Customers) shall join those discussions.

-If the onshore TO party to a Local Joint Restoration Plan becomes aware that a change is required to that Local Joint Restoration Plan, it shall contact NGESO who shall then initiate such discussions with the relevant TO, Users and other affected parties to seek agreement for that change.
-NGESO shall procure that Users (the Network Operator, relevant Generators, including those for Power Stations other than the Black Start Stations, which NGESO reasonably require, Non Embedded Customers) shall join those discussions.
-Where an offshore network connects within an onshore network covered by a LJRP the offshore TO may be invited to participate in the discussions by NGESO.
+If the TO party to a Local Joint Restoration Plan becomes aware that a change is required to that Local Joint Restoration Plan, it shall contact NGESO who shall then initiate such discussions with the relevant TO, Users and other affected parties to seek agreement for that change.
+NGESO shall procure that Users (the Network Operator, relevant Restoration Contractors, which NGESO reasonably require and Non Embedded Customers) shall join those discussions.

 The principles applied in section 3.2.2 shall apply to discussions held under 3.2.3.1 and 3.2.3.2 and to any consequent changes.

-When changes to a Local Joint Restoration Plan are agreed, NGESO shall update and reissue that Local Joint Restoration Plan to the relevant onshore TO, Users and other affected parties indicating the issue number and the date that any change takes effect.
+When changes to a Local Joint Restoration Plan are agreed, NGESO shall update and reissue that Local Joint Restoration Plan to the relevant TO, Users and other affected parties indicating the issue number and the date that any change takes effect

+The establishment, testing and provisions of the Local Joint Restoration Plan shall be in accordance with OC9.4.7.6 of the Grid Code.

 Failure to Agree

-If NGESO or the relevant onshore TO do not agree on a Local Joint Restoration Plan, NGESO shall develop and agree its own restoration plan.
+If NGESO or the relevant TO do not agree on a Local Joint Restoration Plan, NGESO shall develop and agree its own restoration plan.